Leasing Hub

 Initial rental payment

 The initial rental cost is a similar concept to a deposit.
-However, unlike a deposit, this payment comes off the price of the car.
-The amount is based on your instalment cost, and you can pay between one and 12 months of initial rental.
+However, unlike a deposit, this payment forms part of the overall price of the car and is not repaid.
+The amount is based on your instalment cost, and you can usually pay between one and 12 months of initial rental upfront.
+Generally speaking, the more you pay, the less your monthly instalments will be over the contract.

-The more you pay at this point, the less your monthly instalments will be over the contract.
 Find out more about initial payments in our guide.

 First monthly payment